kailash-manasarovar/statement/docs/timeline/2023/september.md

 ## Alex and Paul

 - I knock on Paul's door to say hello.
 He is surprised to see me.
-He's an old friend from Denia.
+He's an old friend from Dénia.
-- He puts me and Alex (Alessandra) in contact, another old friend from Denia.
+- He puts me and Alex (Alessandra) in contact, another old friend from Dénia.
 - I meet Alex and tell her everything that's been happening.
 I must appear extremely stressed and anxious.
 - Myself, Paul, and Alex meet for coffee soon after.
 - Paul tells me rather private things that I suspect the stalkers are hoping I'll tweet about.